Not enough companies are taking advantage of inbound marketing.

 Those three stages of awareness is called the buyers journey.
 And with great content marketing, people find the right message, at the right time, which moves them through their own journey.

-But inbound methodology is built for post-conversions, too.
+But this methodology is built for post-conversions, too.
 By following the same content marketing strategy we just discussed, you'll also make content that can Convert, Close and Delight.
 Let's break that down.

 CONVERT, CLOSE AND DELIGHT